fireproofsocks/dto/README.md

 # Version History

+## 3.1.0

+- Includes proper support for in-line definitions and inheritance of them.

 ## 3.0.0

 - Integration of the JSON Schema 4 specification to drive all structure and type definitions.

+## 2.0.0

+We don't speak of version 2.

 ## 1.0.8